 - Applications that duplicate your school’s funded Fuel Up to Play 60 activities from previous years will not be funded.

 - Your school must have submitted all required reporting in order to receive additional funding.

 - Schools are eligible to apply even if they have received other funding to support health, physical activity and wellness at their school.

 - Funding requests may only be submitted by schools, not individuals.

-- Schools may submit an application during more than one funding cycle per school year.
-The total amount of money awarded for the 2016-17 school year (June/November 2016 deadlines) may not exceed $4,000.
+- Schools may submit an application during more than one funding cycle per school year, however, total amount of money awarded may not exceed $4,000.

 - All applications must contain both Healthy Eating and Physical Activity Plans.